All Episodes

 They're right on the money.

-Well, now we learn why it has been delayed, because last minute we now know that other people that were unwilling to cooperate are now stepping forward and cooperating with the inspector general.
+Well, now we learn why it has been delayed, because last minute we now know that other people that were unwilling to cooperate are now stepping forward and cooperating with the Inspector General.

-That would be Michael Horowitz, and other people that thought they didn't come out in a particularly good light, they are now going back and trying to do some damage control.
+And other people that thought they didn't come out in a particularly good light, they are now going back and trying to do some damage control.

-Hillary paid for it, and they still used it as the bulk of information to spy on the Trump campaign, and then the Trump transition team, and then the president of the United States, and that there were three subsequent renewal applications, again, using as the bulk of information Hillary's dirty Russian dossier that she paid for and everybody knew was not verified or corroborated.
+Hillary paid for it, and they still used it as the bulk of information to spy on the Trump campaign, and then the Trump transition team, and then the President of the United States, and that there were three subsequent renewal applications, again, using as the bulk of information Hillary's dirty Russian dossier that she paid for and everybody knew was not verified or corroborated.

-Um that worries me somewhat, although the Attorney General Barr was pretty forthcoming with the entire Mueller report, but for one full sentence and seven partial sentences that ended up being redacted in spite of what the Democrats were saying.
+That worries me somewhat, although the Attorney General Barr was pretty forthcoming with the entire Mueller report, but for one full sentence and seven partial sentences that ended up being redacted in spite of what the Democrats were saying.

-Uh Congressman Chaffetz joins us now.
+Congressman Chaffetz joins us now.

 He's got a brand new book out.

-It's called Power Grab, the Liberal Scheme to Undermine Trump, the GOP and our Republic.
+It's called Power Grab, the Liberal Scheme to Undermine Trump, the GOP, and Our Republic.

 It's on pre-sale.